 Let us move on to a point that affects employees much more: Learning & Development resources like time, effort & budget.
-I honestly don’t know what’s worse, to cut the L&D budget or waste it pointlessly.
-Well, how the latter might look like?
+I honestly don't know what's worse, to cut the L&D budget or waste it pointlessly.

 Companies are not stiff agglomerations of individuals that are used like resources for constructing a building.
 They are systems of interacting individuals who are defined by their roles, professional & cultural backgrounds, their relationships and much more.
 Erik Ringertz — CEO of netlight and author of harder, better, faster, stronger — describes organic companies as a living network and refers to a continuously evolving forest in which the individual parts interact with each other.
-A great analogy.
+A great analogy, isn't it?

 Anyone who stops learning is old, whether at 20 or 80.
 Henry Ford

-Some concluding advice, no matter whether you’re an executive or not.
-Ask more often for help, it will neither make one look bad nor question one’s competence.
+Some concluding advice, no matter whether you're an executive or not.
+Ask more often for help, it will neither make one look bad nor question one's competence.
 In fact, the opposite.
-Attend workshops and learn about all the changes the management style and mindsets have to adapt to.
+Attend workshops and learn about the changes the leadership style and mindsets have to adapt to.
 Hire experts or ask colleagues for advice.

 One thing is for sure, what used to work in the past does not necessarily have to be valid today.
 The world is in a continuous process of change and is getting more volatile, uncertain, complex and ambiguous (VUCA2).
 Moreover, the younger generations think and get motivated differently than the previous ones.
-To be successful we have to adapt early and, more important, continuously.
+To be successful we have to adapt early and continuously.
 You snooze, you lose.